Drinking Rainwater: Safe or Risky?

 Cholera

 Cholera is usually found in health emergencies, especially in marginalized villages, where poverty and poor sanitation are out of this world.
-The illness is spread through contaminated water and causes serious dehydration and diarrhea.
+The illness is spread through contaminated water and causes severe dehydration and diarrhea.

 Symptoms include nausea, vomiting, diarrhea, and muscle cramps.